 - In March 2018, the retrial of Jesse Mitchell’s case against AbbVie resulted in a $3.2 million verdict in his favor.

-Men who have used prescription testosterone replacement therapy and suffered a heat attack, stroke, or blood clot may have a case against the manufacturer of their product and be entitled to compensation.
+Men who have used prescription testosterone replacement therapy and suffered a heart attack, stroke, or blood clot may have a case against the manufacturer of their product and be entitled to compensation.
 People who lost a family member due to sudden cardiac death, heart attack, stroke, or pulmonary embolism may also be eligible for compensation.